Roku, Inc.

 ROKU Fundamental Analysis

-Financial Health The company maintains a strong liquidity position with a current ratio of 2.74 and a cash ratio of 1.30, supported by minimal debt levels evidenced by a low debt-to-equity ratio of 0.17.
-Operating cash flow to sales ratio stands at 10.5%, providing adequate coverage for obligations, though the cash flow-to-debt ratio of 0.28 suggests moderate debt service capacity.
+Financial Health The company maintains a strong liquidity position with a current ratio of 2.74 and a robust cash ratio of 1.30.
+Its debt ratio is a conservative 10.4%, with a low debt-to-equity ratio of 0.17, though the cash flow to debt ratio of 0.28 suggests its operating cash flow generation relative to its debt obligations could be stronger.

 Quarterly Revenue